|

 Children and teenagers with baby powder and flour during Khmer New Year

-Cambodian New Year Food
+Khmer New Year 2024 Food

-If you grew up in a Khmer household, it’s no secret that there’s always delicious food being served.
 However, during the three days of Cambodian New Year, families take it up a notch, serving an impressive array of traditional dishes.
 These dishes are not only for the living but also a heartfelt offering to their ancestors.

 Nom Ansom – a versatile dish that can be a sweet sticky rice dessert or savory made with bacon, nuts, and a salted egg filling.